Strategic axes

 The Guichet.lu information portal and the secure transactional MyGuichet.lu portal act as a point of contact for all interactions between citizens, companies and administrations.
 MyGuichet.lu allows its users to carry out administrative procedures online and give them access to their personal data, which the State has on them.

-These two portals are operated by the Government IT Centre (Centre des technologies de l’information de l’Etat or CTIE in French) – the Ministry's technological arm –, and are based on the principles of "digital by default”, “once only”, inclusion and accessibility, openness and transparency, reliability and security, as well as interoperability and standardisation.
+These two portals are operated by the Government IT Centre (Centre des technologies de l’information de l’Etat or CTIE – the Ministry's technological arm –, and are based on the principles of "digital by default”, “once only”, inclusion and accessibility, openness and transparency, reliability and security, as well as interoperability and standardisation.

 As part of their ongoing efforts towards digital government, the Ministry for Digitalisation and the CTIE are continuously developing new functionalities of the MyGuichet.lu platform, such as the e-tracking functionality or the GovCheck mobile application, which allows the verification of the authenticity and integrity of official government documents.
 Furthermore, major efforts are being made to strengthen the "mobile government" (mGovernment).